ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    b.
 The AS considers all the policy entries related to the Administrator and the Group Manager in question.
 For each policy entry E_P among those policy entries, and such that the Toid of E_P is different from the Toid of E_S, the AS determines whether every group name matching with the Toid of E_P would also match with the Toid of E_S.
 If that is the case, then the AS adds E_S to the set S_AUX.
 The particular way that the AS uses to make a determination is implementation specific.

    c.
-If the set S_AUX is empty, the AS proceeds with the next scope entry, if any.
+If the set S_AUX is empty, the AS proceeds to the next scope entry, if any.
 Otherwise, the AS adds to the set S_OUT one scope entry, such that its Toid is the same as in the policy entry E_P, while its Tperm is the AND of the Tperm in the policy entry E_P with the Tperm in the scope entry E_S.

 4. For each scope entry E_S in the 'scope' parameter of the Authorization Request, the AS performs the following actions.

    a.
-The AS considers all the policy entries related to the Administrator and the Group Manager in question, such that they were never added to the set S_AUX during the previous steps 2 and 3.
+The AS considers all the policy entries related to the Administrator and the Group Manager in question, such that they were never added to the set S_AUX during the previous Steps 2 and 3.
 For each policy entry E_P among those policy entries, the AS attempts to determine a group name pattern TOID_AUX such that every group name matching with TOID_AUX would also match with the Toid of E_P as well as with the Toid of E_S.
 The particular way that the AS uses to make a determination is implementation specific.

    b.
-If the AS could not determine a group name pattern TOID_AUX, then the AS proceeds with the next policy entry E_P, if any.
+If the AS could not determine a group name pattern TOID_AUX, then the AS proceeds to the next policy entry E_P, if any.
 Otherwise, the AS adds to the set S_OUT one scope entry, such that its Toid is TOID_AUX, while its Tperm is the AND of the Tperm in the policy entry E_P with the Tperm in the scope entry E_S.

 5. If the set S_OUT is empty, the Authorization Request has not been successfully verified, and the AS returns an error response as per {{Section 5.8.3 of RFC9200}}.
-Otherwise, the AS uses the scope entries in the set S_OUT as the scope entries for the 'scope' claim to include in the Access Token, as per the format defined in {{scope-format}}.
+Otherwise, the AS uses the scope entries in the set S_OUT as the scope entries for the 'scope' claim to include in the access token, as per the format defined in {{scope-format}}.

 # CDDL Model # {#sec-cddl-model}
 {:removeinrfc}